TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 `racetrack-registry` user and `READ_REGISTRY_TOKEN` and `WRITE_REGISTRY_TOKEN`
 tokens for reading and writing images respectively.

-Create a secret for the registry in **kustomize/external/docker-registry-secret.yaml**.
+Fill in your secrets for the registry in the **kustomize/external/docker-registry-secret.yaml** file.
 Remember to replace `READ_REGISTRY_TOKEN`, `WRITE_REGISTRY_TOKEN`, `REGISTRY_HOSTNAME` and `REGISTRY_USERNAME`.
 ```shell
 REGISTRY_HOSTNAME=ghcr.io